Pioneer Energy: Philanthropy

 Pioneer has contributed to many Ontario based charities.
 Its “Give What You Can” campaign has donated over $1 million to Ontario's five designated children's hospitals and continues to do so.
 In part due to these efforts, the McMaster Children's Hospital was able to build the “Hogarth Family & Pioneer Energy Ophthalmology Centre”.
 As of 2012, Pioneer has also been involved in Operation Yellow Ribbon, which is an initiative across Canada to aid and support Canadian soldiers and their families.
-Pioneer became a donation partner of CHML/Y108 Christmas Tree of Hope.
+Pioneer became a donation partner of the CHML/Y108 Christmas Tree of Hope.
 The donations go to the CHML/Y108 Children's Fund, which helps support McMaster Children's Hospital, the Salvation Army, and Hamilton Children's Aid.
 Pioneer also partnered with the Ontario Federation of Anglers and Hunters to work on the Atlantic Salmon Restoration Project.